-Piedmont completed its inaugural issuance of green bonds during 2020.
-Green bonds proceeds must be allocated to Eligible Green Projects ("EGPs") which are defined as investments: (a) in buildings, developments, redevelopments, existing building renovations, and tenant improvements, in each case, that have received, or are expected to receive, a LEED Certified, Silver, Gold or Platinum certification (or similar BREEAM standards); (b) that increase energy efficiency; (c) in sustainable water and wastewater management systems; and (d) in renewable energy.
+Piedmont periodically issues Green bonds, the proceeds from which are allocated to Eligible Green Projects which are defined as investments: (a) in buildings, developments, redevelopments, existing building renovations, and tenant improvements, in each case, that have received, or are expected to receive, a LEED Certified, Silver, Gold or Platinum certification (or similar BREEAM standards); (b) that increase energy efficiency; (c) in sustainable water and wastewater management systems; and (d) in renewable energy.
 The allocation of the net proceeds of the green bond offering must be to projects completed in the three years prior to the issuance of the notes or during the term of the notes.
-We fully allocated the net proceeds from our first green bond offering to the acquisition of the Galleria Office Towers in Dallas, Texas, which has received LEED Existing Building Operations & Maintenance Certification, and which we believe is an EGP.
 For more information, please refer to our website, www.piedmontreit.com under the ESG tab.